 Scarce Hawker Aeshna mixta

 Libellulidae (Chasers and Darters)

-Flora For both moors combined 392 species of plant have been recorded, with at least 4 insectivorous species and 4 RDB (including one of the only sites in Britain for Greater Yellow Rattle).
+For both moors combined 453 species of higher plant have been recorded, with at least 4 insectivorous species and 4 RDB (including one of the only sites in Britain for Greater Yellow Rattle).
 Bryophytes 160 species, Stoneworts 7 species, Lichens 62 species.
 Publications for both moor's flora can be bought from the Forum (see bottom).

-For further information about the Humberhead Peatlands National Nature Reserve and information on guided walks (European Nightjars included) please contact Kevin Bull, English Nature Site Manager, 2 Dykes Marsh Farm Cottages, Marsh Lane, near Moorends, Doncaster, South Yorkshire, DN8 4JT.
-Tel.
-01405 740640.
+For further information about the Humberhead Peatlands National Nature Reserve and information on guided walks (European Nightjars included) please contact Natural England.

 Eversham, B.C.
 (2000) SSSI boundaries of the Humberhead peatlands: ecological and geomorphological considerations in determining the boundaries of the Sites of Special Scientific Interest at Thorne and Hatfield Moors.
 Thorne & Hatfield Moors Conservation Forum Technical Report No. 6.